In this guide to meal prep for beginners (or anyone, really), learn 5 steps to stop meal prep drudgery and start actually saving time all week long.

 - Don’t store mushrooms in plastic packaging.
-Instead, store them in paper bags.
+Instead, store mushrooms in paper bags.

 - Chopped melons will go bad faster if left to sit in their own juices.
-Try storing small quantities in a steamer + storage container instead.
+Try storing small quantities of chopped fruit in a steamer + storage container instead.

 Chefs call it mise en place, or “things in place.”

-Though usually, they have a sous chef doing the chopping for them.
+Though usually those lucky ducks have a have a sous chef doing the chopping for them.